luckyframework/lucky/UPGRADE_NOTES.md

 ## Upgrading from 0.19 to 0.20

+For a full diff of necessary changes, please see [LuckyDiff](https://luckydiff.com?from=0.19.0&to=0.20.0).

 - Update `.crystal-version` file to `0.34.0`
 - Upgrade to crystal 0.34.0
 - Upgrade Lucky CLI (homebrew)